Newcastle close to appointing Howe

 Since then, Graeme Jones has been in interim charge and the Tyneside club have drawn with Crystal Palace and been beaten by Chelsea under him.

-Newcastle are winless in 10 Premier League games this season and, with four points, are second from bottom in the top flight.
+Newcastle are winless in 10 Premier League games this season and, with four points, are second from bottom.

 "Eddie Howe has good stock in the footballing world, in footballing circles," said ex-England striker and BBC Sport pundit Dion Dublin.